-Thomas Di Giacomo, president of engineering, product and innovation at SUSE, considers the enterprise benefits of container orchestration and management with Kubernetes
+Thomas Di Giacomo, president of engineering and innovation at SUSE, considers the enterprise benefits of container orchestration and management with Kubernetes

 It may have only been around for five years but Kubernetes has already cemented its position as the go-to container management system – with its global fan base growing quickly each year.
 CIOs across every industry are recognising Kubernetes as a top tier container management system and, consequently, its job market is rapidly expanding.
 In fact, a recent national job search on LinkedIn revealed 16,774 open Kubernetes positions.
 These numbers are only set to rise as hiring demand follows the rapid expansion of Kubernetes use in the enterprise.